-Creighton is a wonderful place for students, faculty and staff to live, learn and serve.
-Sure, we know we’re one of the top Midwest universities and offer the best Jesuit education.
+Creighton is a wonderful place for students, faculty and staff to live, learn and serve in the Jesuit tradition.
 But don’t take our word for it.
 See what everyone else is saying about Creighton and our schools and colleges.

 One of “America’s Best Colleges”

-Creighton was also among 49 universities in the nation recognized for an extraordinary commitment to undergraduate research/creative projects.
+Nationally, Creighton is the only Catholic university among 42 universities recognized for an extraordinary commitment to undergraduate research/creative projects.

 A Top School for Military Students

 Military Advanced Education & Transition selected Creighton University as a top school in the 2016 MAE&T Guide to Colleges & Universities research study.

 Creighton University is included in the Military Times Best: Colleges 2018 (formerly Best for Vets) rankings.
 The University was included in the Military Times Best for Vets in the previous three years.

 Creighton was also named a 2016 “military-friendly” school by the Military Friendly® resource and media group.